panoply/mithril-pnpm/readme.md

 ## `/packages`

-this directory contains non-build specific packages, those which would be a library, application, module or something else.
+This directory contains non-build specific packages, those which would be a library, application, module or something else.
 Contained within this example is the following:

 #### @mpnpm/api